Center for International Studies

 English Language Proficiency

 If you are not a native English speaker, you may take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-We require the following minimum TOEFL scores:

 Official TOEFL scores must be sent to WIU directly from ETS.
 The institution code for Western Illinois University is 1900.
 Because English proficiency can change considerably in a relatively short period, scores more than two years old will not be accepted.